Home » PowerShell » Get-AdDomainController – Get Domain Controller Info

 SslPort : 636

-Cool Tip: How to get aduser employeeid in PowerShell!
+Cool Tip: How to get an aduser employeeid in PowerShell!

 Get Available Domain Controller in Given Domain

-You can get available domain controller in given domain name using discovery as below
+You can get available domain controller in a given domain name using the discovery below.

 Get-ADDomainController -Discover -Domain "SHELLPRO.LOCAL"

-Above command uses Get-AdDomainController to get available domain name specified by Domain parameter and using Discover parameter.
+The above command uses the PowerShell Get-AdDomainController command to get the available domain name specified by the Domain parameter named “SHELLPRO.LOCAL” and uses the Discover parameter to return the domain controller that meets the conditions specified.

 Get Available Domain Controller in Current Domain

-You can get available domain controller information in current domain using Discovery criteria as below
+You can get available domain controller information in current domain using the Discovery criteria below

 Get-AdDomainController -Discover